 #1 – Knee Range of Motion

-The first one is working on the knee range of motion, trying to rebuild the full range of motion back.
-You can do this in sitting where you use your hands to pull your knee up and try to bend that knee as far as you can and then straighten it out.
+The first exercise is working on the range of motion in the knee.
+Sit so that you can use your hands to pull your knee up.
+Try to bend your knee as far as you can and then straighten it out.

 Knee Range of Motion

-You can bring the heel down and then straighten it out.
-You can lift the heel, bend the knee, and bring that heel back and straighten it out.
-Try to work on that range of motion in the knee and get that range of motion back as much as you can.
+Bring your heel down and then straighten it out.
+You can lift your heel, bend your knee, and bring that heel back down and straighten it out.
+Try to work on the range of motion in the knee and get that range of motion back as much as you can.

-A lot of exercises in knee procedures that are done at the very end in straightening the leg and the very end of bending the knees would be one of the last parts to come that is really common.
-You try to stay in ranges of motion that is pain-free.
-As you work on those ranges that are pain-free, your range will keep on increasing.
+After knee procedures, it is common to avoid the full range of motion; the full straightening and bending of the knee.
+Try to stay in ranges of motion that is pain-free.
+As you work on those ranges that are pain-free, your range of motion will keep on increasing.
 You really have to work hard to get that range of motion back in the knee.

 #2 – Strengthen the Knee Isometrically

-The second one is strengthening the knee isometrically at different ranges of motion.
-Isometrics are very safe contraction.
-It is a contraction that is preferred when it comes to rehabilitating an injury in which the muscles around the joint are activating but the joint is not moving.
+The second exercise is strengthening the knee isometrically at different ranges of motion.
+Isometrics are very safe contractions.
+This contraction is preferred when it comes to rehabilitating an injury in which the muscles around the joint are activating but the joint is not moving.

-I get Donnalee to demonstrate it with the Bodyweight Deadlift at different knee ranges of motion.
+I had Donnalee demonstrate this with the Bodyweight Deadlift at different knee ranges of motion.
 In doing this, you will need to pick a range of motion.

 Bodyweight Deadlift focusing on Hip movement

-Donnalee is going to focus on the movement happening in the hip, bending down and then coming back up.
-She will do a couple of repetitions at that range of the knee.
+Focus on the movement happening in the hip, bending down and then coming back up.
+Do a couple of repetitions at that range of the knee.

 Bodyweight Deadlift with Knees slightly bent

-Next, she will pick a different range of motion.
-This time she bends her knees a little bit more.
-She tries not to bend her knees forward.
-She tries to lean back and bend the knees.
-She will go through the deadlift movement at this different range of motion.
-Now, she is working on the muscles around the knee but the knees are in the same position.
-Also, she is working on the hip especially the glutes.
+Next, pick a different range of motion.
+This time bend your knees a little bit more.
+Try not to bend your knees forward.
+Go through the deadlift movement at this different range of motion.
+You are working on the muscles around the knee but the knees are in the same position.
+Also, you are working on the hip, especially the glutes.

 #3 – Single Leg Tubing Leg Press

-You can use a loop tubing or like a Handle Tubing as you go through with the Single Leg Tubing Leg Press.
+You can use a loop tubing or handle tubing as you go through the Single Leg Tubing Leg Press.

 Single Leg Tubing Leg Press

-Donnalee is in a seated position and she goes through that leg press movement.
-She’s straightening her leg out and then coming back.
-She tries to work her knee throughout as much range of motion that she can that is pain-free.
+In a seated position, go through the leg press movement.
+Straight your leg out and then return back.
+Try to work your knee throughout as much range of motion that you can that is pain-free.

-You have to decide the discomfort and painful range for you.
+You have to determine the discomfort and painful range for you.
 Try to stay in that pain-free range and then keep on building up as you do more movements.